o19s/quepid/README.md

 8. Undo your Thin changes afterwords!

 **PS:** Why are we using both `puma` and `thin`?
 Because I simply could not figure out how to get `puma` to work properly with SSL and did not want to spend any more time on it!

+## I'd like to test OpenID Auth

+Add dev docs here!

 ## Modifying the database